itsbhupendrasingh/nuttyfi32/libraries/README.md

   Filesystem virtualization framework

 ### HTTPClient
-  A simple HTTP client, compatible with NetworkClientSecure
+  A simple HTTP client, compatible with WiFiClientSecure

 ### HTTPUpdate
   Download a firmware update from HTTPd and apply it using Update

-### HTTPUpdateServer
-  Upload a firmware for the update from HTTPd

-### LittleFS
-  LittleFS (File System)

 ### NetBIOS
   NetBIOS name advertiser

 ### Preferences
   Flash keystore using ESP32 NVS

-### ESP RainMaker
-  End-to-end platform by Espressif that enables Makers to realize their IoT ideas faster

 ### SD
   Secure Digital card filesystem using SPI access